Campus Public Safety Officer, Part Time

 - Skill in oral communications as demonstrated by effective ability to provide general information and directions, mediate disputes, interview witnesses and suspects, testify in court, and make program presentations.

 - Skill in written communications to produce reports and documents in the English language with clearly organized thoughts using proper sentence structure, punctuation, and grammar.
+Basic computer skills with working knowledge of Microsoft Office/Word.

 - Currently CPR and First Aid certified or able to successfully complete certification at the time of hire and thereafter as required.
 Inability to successfully complete certification and/or recertification, as required, will be grounds for immediate termination as this is an essential function of the position.